Who made the cut?

 Again, we’ve asked for your input in helping us determine our top 10 list for our X-C Previews.
 This time we’re featuring the teams that should be listed among our best this season.

 In this preview, we feature the boys’ squads.
-Below is our list from No. 6 to No. 10 based on your feedback from emails and Instagram as well as our our own prognosis.
-We’ve also included our honorable mention choices.
+Below is our list from No. 5 to No. 1 based on your feedback from emails and Instagram as well as our our own prognosis.

 While the Redhawks have lost their No. 1 runner, Ben Feldman, to graduation, the remaining six are coming back.
 That’s good news for Natick, which was 11th overall as a team in Division 1A with an average of 16:36 among its varsity.
 We predict a big improvement this fall on that placement.
 Returning this season are sub 17-minute guys – senior Nick Bianchi, sophomore John Bianchi, and senior Jacob Tobin.
 Also coming back is senior Sean Fleming, senior Brian Arthur and junior Joe Vogel.
 Bianchi has a best of 16:15 from the divisionals.
 He followed his cross-country season with a strong year on the track that included PRs of 4:23 for the mile and 1:58 for the 800m.